Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Bilaterally Slimmable Transformer (BST)

-DST is a general framework that can be integrated with arbitrary Transformer-based VQA models in theory.
-In this paper, we choose two typical Transformer-based models, \emph{i.e.}, MCAN \cite{yu2019mcan} and UNITER \cite{chen2019uniter} shown in Fig. \ref{fig:dst_vqa}, to integrate with the proposed DST framework.
-Without loss of generality, the DST framework can also be applied to other Transformer-based models beyond the VQA task.
+BST is a general framework that can be integrated with arbitrary Transformer-based VQA models in theory.
+In this paper, we choose three typical Transformer-based models, \emph{i.e.}, MCAN \cite{yu2019mcan}, UNITER \cite{chen2019uniter} and CLIP-ViL\cite{shen2021much}, shown in Fig. \ref{fig:bst_vqa}, to integrate with the proposed BST framework.
+Without loss of generality, the BST framework can also be applied to other Transformer-based models beyond the VQA task.
 Due to space limitations, we will not expand the description further.

-\textbf{MCAN$_\texttt{DST}$:} MCAN is the winning solution in the VQA Challenge 2019, which introduces an encoder-decoder-based Transformer architecture to model complex multimodal interactions and perform accurate visual reasoning.
-Specifically, the input question and image are first represented as a sequence of word embeddings and a group of object embeddings, respectively.
+\textbf{MCAN$_\texttt{BST}$.} MCAN was the winning solution in the VQA Challenge 2019.
+It introduces an encoder-decoder-based Transformer architecture to model complex multimodal interactions and perform accurate visual reasoning.
+Specifically, the input question is encoded as a sequence of word embeddings using pretrained GloVE embeddings followed by an LSTM network.
+The input image is encoded as a group of object embeddings using a pretrained object detector \cite{anderson2017up-down}.
 After that, the multimodal embeddings are passed through an $L$-layer encoder-decoder to obtain the attended output features.
 In the $L$-layer question encoder, the word embeddings are transformed with a self-attention mechanism to obtain the attended question features of the same word length.
-The attended question features, along with the object embeddings, are further fed into an $L$-layer image decoder to obtain the attended image features with a guided-attention mechanism.
+The attended word features and visual embeddings are further fed into an $L$-layer image decoder to obtain the attended image features with a guided-attention mechanism.
 On top of the attended question features and image features, two attentional reduction modules are devised to obtain a question feature and an image feature, respectively.
 Finally, the two feature vectors are simply fused and then fed to a linear classifier to predict the answer.
-The MCAN model can be trained from scratch in an end-to-end manner on a specific VQA dataset like VQA-v2 \cite{goyal2016making}.
+The MCAN model can be trained from scratch in an end-to-end manner on a specific VQA dataset such as VQA-v2 \cite{goyal2016making}.